PostHog/posthog.com/contents/blog/the-posthog-array-1-27-0.md

 [DimitrisMazarakis](https://github.com/DimitrisMazarakis)!

 Dimitris added an option to automatically refresh dashboards every couple of minutes.
 You can now have your PostHog dashboards in separate monitors or your conference room TV always in sync!
-Thanks for driving this forward Dimitris!
+Thanks for driving this forward, Dimitris!

+> _If you haven't seen it yet, we have a [new page](https://posthog.com/contributors) dedicated to our contributors.
+Every contributor gets their own digital card, and we provide a leaderboard with stats on each person's contributions.
+We also have a bot that sends a gift card for [PostHog merch](https://merch.posthog.com) to contributors for every PR merged, and we welcome all types of contributions!_

 ### Help Us Improve PostHog